mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/upgrade/node-pool/index.md

     EOF
     ```

-    <p class="message--note"><strong>NOTE: </strong>The `maxSurge: 0` configuration sets the update strategy so that an old machine is deleted before a new machine is created.
+    <p class="message--note"><strong>NOTE: </strong>The <code>maxSurge: 0</code> configuration sets the update strategy so that an old machine is deleted before a new machine is created.
 This strategy is required to perform a rolling update when additional, unused machines are not available.</p>

-    <p class="message--warning"><strong>WARNING: </strong>When `maxSurge: 0` is configured, an update of a one-machine worker node pool interrupts workloads running in that pool.</p>
+    <p class="message--warning"><strong>WARNING: </strong>When <code>maxSurge: 0</code> is configured, an update of a one-machine worker node pool interrupts workloads running in that pool.</p>

 1. Update the MachineDeployment